 Let’s first start by explaining to what the terms disclosed and nondisclosed apply.
 They don’t actually apply to the specific topics of the questions on the test, or to what you need to do for the test.
 They apply to what happens after the test; specifically, to what you get from the test.

-When you take a disclosed LSAT, you get the following information along with your score, percentile, and writing sample:
+When you take a disclosed LSAT, you get the following information along with your score, percentile, and score band:

 - A copy of your answer sheet.

 - The score conversion table for the test.

 What is a Nondisclosed Test?